takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 ##### 2. Verify the customer identifier

 Before send a notification to a WhatsApp's customer you should get their identifier.
-Using the customer MSISDN, make a request to BLiP's API as demostrated aside.
+Using the customer MSISDN, make a request to Blip's API as demostrated aside.
 For instance, a Brazillian customer should be verified using a MSISDN like `+5531998765432`.

 ```http
 POST https://http.msging.net/commands HTTP/1.1